Bodhana Sivanandan Age, Family, Biography

 - Bodhana Sivanandan was born in London, England.

 - Bodhana’s family originally hails from Tiruchirappalli in Tamil Nadu.
-Her family lived there until her father, Sivanandan Velayutham, who works in the IT sector, moved them to London in 2007.
+They lived there until her father, Sivanandan Velayutham, who works in the IT sector, moved the family to London in 2007.

 - Sivanandan started playing chess at the age of 5 during the COVID-19 lockdown.
 In an interview, her father mentioned that they had no plans to make her play chess.
 She just stumbled across a chessboard at home and started to play.

-- After learning the game, she began to compete in tournaments locally.
+- After learning the game, she began competing in local tournaments.
 In an interview, she said,

 I really liked the pieces, especially the knight and the queen, and I wanted to use them as toys.
 But my dad told me that I couldn’t because then the next person who got it couldn’t play,”